storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - UNICODE `\u0000` (same as `\0`) character not working in Android (default Android-sqlite-evcore-native-driver-free implentation) or Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
-- Large query result can be slow, also due to JSON implementation
+- Large query result can be slow for iOS due to JSON implementation
 - ATTACH to another database file is not supported by this version.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in: [litehelpers / Cordova-sqlite-evfree-ext](https://github.com/litehelpers/Cordova-sqlite-evfree-ext) (available with GPL or commercial licenses)
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.
 - WITH clause is not supported by older Android versions in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.